-Centre increases expenditure for public health care
+Centre increases expenditure for public healthcare

 For Daily Alerts

-Centre increases expenditure for public health care
+Centre increases expenditure for public healthcare

 India